-• Conservative supplementary pension funds (no equity investments);

-- Balanced supplementary pension funds (small portions of equity investments); - Growth supplementary pension funds (highest portions of equity investments).
+- Conservative supplementary pension funds (no equity investments); - Balanced supplementary pension funds (small portions of equity investments); - Growth supplementary pension funds (highest portions of equity investments).

+Company "NN" has launched the first passively managed equity fund within the Pillar III in July 2018.
 There are no specific investment restrictions regarding asset classes in supplementary pension funds, but there are some general quantitative limits to restrict the concentration risk of the fund.